hanhanhan-kim/hanhanhan-kim.github.io/_posts/2022-07-29-modding-my-friends-keyboard.md

 {% include video id="zt-WsH7Z9c8" provider="youtube" %}

 I think I'm going to take the same approach as the video, and saw off the original plastic standoff mounts, so that they no longer provide any mounting contacts, and all contacts are done via the gasket instead.
 There are a ton of integrated stand-offs on this keyboard case.
-I cut _all_ of them off.
-I just used some flush cutters to get rid of the stand-off.
+I cut off _all_ of them.
+I used some flush cutters to get rid of the stand-offs.

 {% include figure image_path="/assets/images/posts/2022-07-23-modding-my-friends-keyboard/some-cut-standoffs.jpg" alt="" caption="I started off by snipping just a few of the middle standoffs.
 The gasket-mount effect just wasn't there though, for as long as the PCB made hard contacts against the plastic . . ."%}

-{% include figure image_path="/assets/images/posts/2022-07-23-modding-my-friends-keyboard/all-standoffs-cut.jpg" alt="" caption="I cut off every plastic standoff.
+{% include figure image_path="/assets/images/posts/2022-07-23-modding-my-friends-keyboard/all-standoffs-cut.jpg" alt="" caption="In the end, I cut off every plastic standoff.
 I also wound up cutting the plastic supports on the edges, after I took this photo."%}

 In the above Keybored video, the PCB had a daughterboard for the USB port, which is expected of most gasket-mounted keyboards.
 The logic to having daughterboards is that if the PCB is going to have some pliance for that soft typing feel, you don't want the USB port cut-out on the case to prevent the PCB's vertical flexibility.
 Without a daughterboard for the USB port, the case's USB cutout would be on the main PCB, and it would be making a hard contact with the USB port, which would inhibit any vertical give.
 So the favoured solution is to separate the USB port onto a daughterboard.